SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 > A servant of the Lord must not quarrel but must be kind to everyone, be able to teach, and be patient with difficult people. &mdash; 2 Timothy 2:24 NLT -->

-This is how we prove that we are truly of God (Mt 3:8 NLT), and that it wasn't just lip service (James 1:22 NLT; Is 29:13 NLT; Mt 15:8 NLT) when you asked God into your heart.
+This is how we prove that we are truly of God (Mt 3:8 NLT), and that it wasn't just lip service (Tit 1:16; Ja 1:22 NLT; Is 29:13 NLT; Mt 15:8 NLT) when you asked God into your heart.
 The Bible teaches that you will be able to identify a true Christian by their fruit, that is by the way that they act (Mt 7:16 NLT).

-If a Christian's life is devoid of the fruit of the spirit (Gal 5:22-23), and instead is full of the works of the flesh (Gal 5:19-21), these people have fooled themselves into believing that they are Christians (James 1:22 NLT).
+If a Christian's life is devoid of the fruit of the spirit (Gal 5:22-23), and instead is full of the works of the flesh (Gal 5:19-21), these people have fooled themselves into believing that they are Christians (Ja 1:22 NLT).
 Remember that it is only those who do the will of the Father that will enter Heaven (Mt 7:21).

 No one who makes a ***practice*** of sin is a true Christian (1Jn 3:9 ESV), they will not make it to Heaven (Gal 5:19-21) because they've chosen to be children of the devil (1Jn 3:10 ESV).
 Every person who does not produce good fruit will be cut down and cast into fire (Mt 3:10 NLT).